YourNiceCv

 3. Scoring (The Matching Phase)

-Modern ATS platforms use Natural Language Processing (NLP) and semantic search algorithms to compare your CV against the specific job description.
+Modern ATS platforms use Natural Language Processing (NLP) and semantic search algorithms to compare your resume against the specific job description.
 The system calculates a "match percentage" or "relevance score" based on keywords, skills, years of experience, and educational background.

 4. Ranking (The Filtering Phase)